The House Church: Biblical Examples and Types

 - A new traditional church.
 The pastor of a new church plant may conduct meetings in a member’s home until they can afford a permanent facility.

 - An organic house church.
 This type of church meets in various places, not just houses.
 They are sometimes called organic, simple, or relational.
 Emphasis is placed on developing a spontaneous, face-to-face community.

 Thinking about starting a house church?
 Make sure you are doing it for the right reasons.
 Never start any type of ministry out of frustration, bitterness or anger.
-If you’re patient, God will lead you to the (almost) perfect church.
+If you’re patient, God will lead you to the right body of believers.